rezacsedu/Recent-Papers-Knowledge-Graph-Embeddings/README.md

-# Recent papers on Knowledge Graph Embedding (KGE) (2020~)
+# Recent papers on Knowledge Graph Embedding (KGE)
+This repo contains some recent papers (survey, conference, and journal) and KGEs libraries.
 This list will be updated in coming days!

 ## Libraries for KGEs
 - StellerGraph [GitHub](https://github.com/stellargraph/stellargraph)